Past Prime Ministers

 Arthur James Balfour

-In 1885 Balfour was a member of Randolph Churchill’s “Fourth Party” group (distinct from the Conservatives, Liberals and Irish Nationalists), which brought down Gladstone’s government with a motion opposing the Home Rule for Ireland Bill.
+In 1885 Balfour was a member of Randolph Churchill’s ‘Fourth Party’ group (distinct from the Conservatives, Liberals and Irish Nationalists), which brought down William Ewart Gladstone’s government with a motion opposing the Home Rule for Ireland Bill.

-Balfour was thought to be merely amusing himself with politics – indeed the House did not take him quite seriously.
-Members looked upon him merely as a young member of the governing classes who remained in the House because it was the proper thing for a man of family to do.
+It was thought that Balfour was merely entertaining himself with politics – indeed the House did not take him quite seriously.
+Members looked upon him as just a young member of the governing classes who remained in the House because it was the proper thing for a man of family to do.

 Defeats in the Commons and in by-elections led to his resignation in December 1905.

-In the subsequent Liberal landslide, Balfour lost his own seat, but returned via a by-election soon after.
-He continued to lead his party until 1911.
-But despite stepping down, his career was far from over.
+In the Liberal landslide that followed, Balfour lost his own seat but returned via a by-election soon after.
+He continued to lead his party until 1911 but, despite stepping down, his career was far from over and he became First Lord of the Admiralty in the wartime coalition, then Foreign Secretary.

-For the greater part of the 1920s he was Lord President of the Council until the Baldwin government fell in 1929.
+For the greater part of the 1920s he was Lord President of the Council until Stanley Baldwin’s government fell in 1929.
 He had always been a delicate and poorly man and he died the following year from circulatory failure.